fogg-lab/tissue-model-analysis-tools/README.md

 tmat compute_branches --detect-well "/path/to/input/folder" "/path/to/output/folder"
 ```

-**Custom usage (customize the analysis configuration)**
+**Custom usage in the CLI utility (customize the analysis configuration)**

 Customize configuration variables (you can edit `config/default_branching_computation.json` in your base directory, or refer to `src/fl_tissue_model_tools/config` in this repository):

-- `image_width_microns` (float): Optional.
+- `image_width_microns` (float): Optional but recommended.
 Physical width in microns of the region captured by each image.
 For instance, if 1 pixel in the image corresponds to 0.8 microns, this value should equal to 0.8x the horizontal resolution of the image.
 If not specified, the script will attempt to infer this value from the image metadata.
 - `model_cfg_path` (string): Optional.
 This is the path to the configuration file of the segmentation model.
 This parameter is not included in the default configuration file.
 If it is not specified, the latest pretrained model in the `model_training` folder will be used.
 - `graph_thresh_1` (float): May require some experimentation to find the best value for your data.
 This threshold controls how much of the morse graph is used to compute the number of branches.
 Lower values include more of the graph, and more branches are detected.
 Higher values include less of the graph, and fewer branches are detected.
 The default is 5.
 If the default value does not work well, try different values like 0.25, 0.5, 1, 2, 4, etc. up to around 64.
 - `graph_thresh_2` (float): Also could use some tuning.
 This is the threshold for connecting branches, e.g. where it is ambiguous whether two branches are part of the same component.
 Lower values result in more connected branches, and higher values result in more disconnections.
 The default is 10.
 If the default value does not work well, try values like 0.0, 0.25, 0.5, 1, 2, 4, etc. up to around 64.